RDFLib/profilewiz/README.md

   -p P [P ...], --profiles P [P ...]
                         file name or URL of profiles model with pre-configured resource locations
+  -a, --ask             Ask for filenames and URI locations for imports not
+                        present in lib or cache
+  -i [INIT_LIB], --init_lib [INIT_LIB]
+                        Initialise or update profile library and profile catalog with used namespaces using first named profile catalog
 ```

 ## Namespaces and Ontology identification